Smartling/SmartlingHelp/_articles/reports/translation-resource---word-count-report.md

 ---

-As a translator or editor you can generate word count reports.&nbsp;
+As a translator or editor you can generate word count reports.

-To generate a word count report, Browse to&nbsp;**Reports &gt; Words Counts**, select a date range and click **Get Report**.
+To generate a word count report, Browse to **Reports &gt; Words Counts**, select a date range and click **Get Report**.

 The Word Count report provides you with a report on the number of translations submitted by translators or editors.
 Translation Resources only have access to their own reports.